Camping out: what is it?

 - Talk quietly and soothingly if you need to reassure your baby.
 For example, gently say it’s sleep time.
 This means it’s time for sitting or lying quietly, not playing or talking.
 Let your baby know that you’re staying with her until she’s asleep.

 - Avoid making eye contact.
 You could even close your eyes and say you're going to sleep while you’re sitting or lying and patting baby.

 - Try to keep things quiet and dim in the bedroom.
 Avoid music, stories, singing and bright light.

 - Try to do the same things in the same way each time you settle baby.
 For example, keep the level of light in the room the same each night.
 It can also help to start using a bedtime routine.

-Will camping out work for me?
+Will camping out work for us?

 Camping out works for some babies and parents, but not all babies are the same.

 Some babies just find it harder to settle.
 Also, there might be times when a happy, healthy baby finds it harder than usual to settle.
-This can be because of a period of rapid development that means he might need more reassurance from you.
+This can be because of a period of rapid development that means she might need more reassurance from you.

 Try not to blame yourself or your baby if camping out doesn’t work for you.
 There are other options you can try for helping your baby settle.

 Your relationship with your baby, and your health and wellbeing, are important for your baby’s development.
 A good sleep strategy should improve all of these things, as well as helping your baby to settle.